Workflows system limits

 100 MB total, 25 MB per part |

-For an HTTP multipart request, the maximum payload size is 100 MB.
+For a multi-part HTTP request, the maximum payload size is 100 MB.
 For each part (file, text, password, media, and so forth), the limit is 25 MB. |

 Latency